BA (Hons) Top-Up Professional Dance and Performance

 Course Outline

-The BA (Hons) Top-Up Degree in Professional Dance and Performance is a full-time, one-year course, principally designed to offer a course of study that is continuous with that provided by the school’s Foundation Degree course, or equivalent.
+The BA (Hons) Top-Up Degree in Professional Dance and Performance is a full-time, one-year course, principally designed to offer a course of study that builds on the training provided by the school’s Foundation Degree course, or equivalent.
 The course comprises five modules of study with a total of 120 credits, which are all required to obtain the final degree award BA (Hons).

 This course provides a practical understanding of the technical skills and artistry required by the profession in ballet, contemporary and jazz techniques with the opportunity to extend the skill base to virtuosic level, and provides training in aspects of musical theatre performance.